-The ride is a testing editor for robot framework, going further we will write test cases in the ride.
-To open the Ride editor we have run the below command
+The ride is a testing editor for robot framework; going further, we will write test cases in the ride editor.
+To open the Ride editor, we have to run the below command

-Unfortunately, I am getting an error while opening the ride editor and hence I am using the following command to open the ride editor.
+Unfortunately, I am getting an error while opening the ride editor, and hence, I am using the following command to open the ride editor.
+(Python 3.7x does not support ride editor)

 python.exe -c "from robotide import main; main()"